deqit/GPIBAdapter/README.md

 The GitHub repo includes everything you need to reproduce it: schematics, PCB files, and 3D‑printable STLs for a simple enclosure.
 There are caps to cover the exposed GPIB-connector-pins, to avoid accidental short circuits.

 A handy little tool for anyone debugging, reverse‑engineering, or just curious about what their GPIB hardware is really saying.

+This project on Hackaday.io: https://hackaday.io/project/205600-gpib-eavesdropper
+More about UsbGpib v2 and GPIBee: https://github.com/xyphro/UsbGpib